CAVSolutions/companion-module-wyrestorm-matrix-1/companion/HELP.md

 # Wyrestorm Matrix

-This module will control a WyreStorm MX-0808-H2A-MK2 8×8 HDMI matrix switcher.
+This module will control WyreStorm MX-H2A, MXV and MX-KIT Series Matrix Switchers.

 ## Configuration